 The main objective is to prevent infections rather than to treat them.

-Silver Alginates react immediately and are highly efficient against a wide range of microorganisms including MRSA.
+The treatment of local infection is essential for the healing process.
+Silver Alginates react immediately and are highly efficient against a wide range of microorganisms.
 Our unique silver dressings play an important role in reducing the bacterial load.

-Due to its specific and patented ionic silver alginate matrix, Askina® Calgitrol® provides a broad antimicrobial effectiveness(1).
-In contact with wound exudate, the alginate matrix forms a soft gel allowing a sustained controlled release to the wound bed during use of the dressing (2).
+Due to its specific and patented ionic silver alginate matrix, Askina® Calgitrol® provides a broad antimicrobial effectiveness.(2) In contact with wound exudate, the alginate matrix forms a soft gel allowing a sustained controlled release to the wound bed during use of the dressing.
+(3)

 Using the same technology with different presentation, Askina® Calgitrol® range is well adapted to the different wound types.